 Freeze dried foods allow you to rehydrate food such as pasta and sauces later on with water rather than carrying heavy canned food.
 Fresh fruits and vegetables are a trail luxury, but they are best eaten on the first day on the trail so that they don’t go bad (plus they are heavy!).

 The most important thing, though, is to pack foods you LIKE!
 If you don’t enjoy oatmeal in the comfort of your home kitchen, you probably won’t be inclined to make it on the trail.
 Same goes for cooking fancy meals.
 You’ll be tired at the end of the day, and sometimes quick, easy foods are the way to go.
+For our guideline on how to choose the right camping stove, see our earlier article on this.

 As you pack, plan your meals day by day with your next restocking time in mind.
 It can be smart to pack an extra day’s worth of food in case injury or weather sidelines you for a day.
 While you don’t want extra weight to carry around, going a day without anything to eat would be worse.